Mcrich-LLC/NotPrivateAPIs/Sources/NotPrivateApis/NotPrivateApis.docc/UIKit/UINavigation/UINavigationBar/_UINavigationBarPalette.md

 ## Overview

-This let's you add a "palette" below a `UINavigationBar` as per Calendar and Fitness.
+This let's you add a "palette" below a [`UINavigationBar`](<doc:UINavigationBar>) as per Calendar and Fitness.

+> Warning: It is unknown when `_UINavigationBarPalette` was added to `UINavigationBar` and exactly which operating systems/versions support it.
+Testing is required before release into production and `_UINavigationBarPalette` may be removed in the future.

 ![An example of this UI](_UINavigationBarPalette-Video)